semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 1. Optional: Click **Review CI config** to see Semgrep's default YAML configuration file.
 1. Click **Commit file**.

 You have now added a Semgrep job to GitHub Actions.
-A scan begins automatically after adding a new repository.
+A **full scan** begins automatically after adding a new repository.
 Its findings are sent to Semgrep AppSec Platform for triage and remediation.

 ### Detecting GitHub repositories